Collection Details

 Background

 Anthony Ashley Cooper, 7th Earl of Shaftesbury (1801–85), was a great philanthropist, known for his dedication to a variety of causes, chiefly improvement in factory working conditions and in the care of lunatics.
-The Ten-Hour Bill, or Factory Act, named after him, was, however, passed when he was out of Parliament in 1847; the volume inscribed Acts of Parl.
-6 & 7 Vic. that he holds must therefore allude to his Mines Act, prohibiting the employment of women and children underground, which was passed in 1842.
+The volume he holds is inscribed Acts of Parl.
+6 & 7 Vic., alluding to the Mines and Collieries Act, prohibiting the employment of women and children underground, which was passed in 1842.
+The Act resulted from the findings of the Mines and Collieries Commission, led by Lord Shaftesbury.